scil/LaravelFly/doc/package_config_examples/laravel-localization.md

 ## Solution 3: clone and loads routes/web.php on work

-more steps bases on Solution 1.
+more steps bases on Solution 2.

 value: routes are parsed and cache can be used.

+1. Do not use Caching routes provided by laravel-localization (php artisan route:trans:cache),
+because LaravelFly will load all routes for all locales.

-1. config/laravelfly.php
+2. config/laravelfly.php
    ```

     'providers_on_worker' => [